mlmargotto/DecSecOpsTools/docs/_posts/2013-07-12-defense-in-depth.md

 Unfortunately, there is no such thing as a security “magic bullet.”
 And if there were, could we put all of our faith in it?
 What if the magic bullet failed?
-It is for this reason that well run security programs will employ a security principle of <em>defense in depth.</em>  The defense in depth principle calls for multiple, overlapping security controls such that if one control fails, the other controls will function as designed.
+It is for this reason that well run security programs will employ a security principle of _defense in depth._  The defense in depth principle calls for multiple, overlapping security controls such that if one control fails, the other controls will function as designed.